-- os.version is planned as a future extension. - os.uname() returns a table with specific operating system information acquired at runtime.
+• os.uname() returns a table with specific operating system information acquired at runtime.
 The keys in the returned table are all string valued, and their names are: sysname, machine, release, version, and nodename.

 In stock Lua, many things depend on the current locale.
 In LuaT_EX, we can't do that, because it makes documents unportable.
 While LuaT_EX is running if forces the following locale settings: